 Otto von Bismarck is another famous patron of the office chair who helped to popularize the chair.
 During his rule, he distributed office chairs throughout the parliament, which only furthered a growing trend.
 In 1851, the office chair was introduced to a larger public during the Great Exhibition in London.
 Since then, office chair designs have continued to evolve while still working towards the same goal: providing a comfortable place to sit and work.

 Photos of early office chairs, such as the Centripetal, don’t look all that different than more modern versions.
 Even early models incorporated a swivel seat and casters.
 A lot of them also came with certain adjustable features that allowed for some customization based on the needs of the individual user.
 While these chairs were functional, they weren’t all that visually appealing.
 They were typically just covered in different shades of black and grey until the early 1970’s when the office chair got a funky makeover.

 The designer Ettore Sottsass was working for the Italian manufacturer Olivetti when he decided that the office could use a splash of color.
 He incorporated bright reds, yellows and purples into a variety of different office staples such as chairs, desks and typewriters.
 While this trend didn’t survive past the 70’s, it did help inject the world of office furniture with a little fun and creativity.

-Te Introduction of Ergonomic Design
+Introduction of Ergonomic Design For Office Chairs

 The year 1976 marked the next big evolution in office chairs.
 This was the first time that designers truly began to think about the health and wellness of the worker instead of simply viewing the chair as a tool for productivity that ultimately benefited the business.
 The Ergo was meant to increase blood flow to the legs and provide spinal support.
 It also incorporated more adjustable features in order to create a more individualized comfort experience.
 Designers were finally taking into account just how much time the modern worker was spending sitting and trying to improve functionality through ergonomic designs.